AliceO2Group/WebUi/Framework/docs/guide/devel.md

 # Development environment
 This document describes development environment for the `WebUi` Framework and projects depending on it.
-It also provides good practices which developers are encouraged to folllow.
+It also provides good practices which developers are encouraged to follow.

 ## Tests
 Source code should be covered by unit tests and/or integration tests.
 The following test utilities are used in the project: